Online gift button

 Welcome to the Department of History!

-Winthrop's Department of History is home to an impressive group of teacher/scholars who cover a wide range of fields grounded in active research and reflected in an array of scholarship from digital works to traditional monographs (check department news below for recent examples).
-The department offers programs of study leading to the BA in History, the BA History with Educational Studies Minor for teacher track, and the MA in History.
-The department also offers study in Digital History, Oral History, and, through affiliation with The Louise Pettus Archives and historic sites, Public History.
+Winthrop's Department of History is home to an impressive group of teacher/scholars who cover a wide range of fields grounded in active research and reflected in an array of scholarship from digital works to traditional monographs to resources for K-12 social studies teachers.
+The department offers programs of study leading to the BA in History, the BA in Social Studies Education, and the BA in Individualized Studies.
+In addition, the Department of History is home to minors in African American Studies, Medieval Studies, Peace, Justice, & Conflict Resolution Studies, and Community-Based Learning.
+Exploration in Digital History, Oral History, and Public History are offered through affiliations with The Louise Pettus Archives, local museums and historic sites, and museum studies courses.
 The Department of History is located in Bancroft Hall in the heart of the Winthrop campus.

 History Careers (PDF - 35.6 KB)